isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 ISB-CGC Web App Release Notes
 #############################

+*September 8, 2021*

+- On the ISB-CGC home page, the banner with the link to the survey has been removed.
+- On the Tutorials for Workflow on Google Cloud page, a GeneFlow RNA-seq workflow has been added.
+(From the ISB-CGC home page, on the Pipelines and APIs box, click Launch.
+Then on the displayed Pipelines and APIs page, click the Tutorials for Workflow on Google Cloud box.)
+- From the Web App Programs page, remove the ability to for the user to upload their own program.
+- On the Create Cohort – Filters page:

+  - Add a Clear All option to the Cohort Filters panel.
+  - Previously, if all the filters under a program name were removed, the program name remained in the Cohort Filters box.
+It has been changed so that if the last filter for the program is removed, the program name is also removed from the Cohort Filters panel.

+- On the ISB-CGC BigQuery Table Search, on the search results, added an  “Example Joins” column.
+This column specifies the number of example join queries, for the table on that row, which are provided by the BigQuery Table Search.
+Functionality includes:

+  - Click the number in the “Example Joins” column to see a list of examples.
+  - From there, click on View Details for a particular example to see the SQL Query and a longer description.
+  - On the View Details screen, click on COPY to copy the query to your clipboard.

 *July 19, 2021*

 - The Warning Notice about accessing a government website that should pop up when ISB-CGC is accessed was missing.
 It has been reinstated.